-So, what's your first step?
 How do you select a reputable program, and what are your career options as an arbitrator?

 These are just some of the questions we get from prospective students, who are considering arbitration training.
 And who better to answer them than David Merrigan?

 David is a highly experienced arbitrator, who also happens to teach our Arbitration Certificate.

 So let's get started.
 Here are David's answers to your most frequently asked questions, along with some valuable advice to start your career.

 Q: David, what kinds of disputes do arbitrators typically deal with?

 A: Arbitrators can deal with a wide variety of disputes.
 For instance, arbitration is widely used in labour relations, business and consumer disputes, sports, construction, international trade deals, and torts.

 Theoretically, any dispute can be resolved through arbitration, upon consent of the parties involved in the dispute.
 Arbitrators often specialize in an area in which they have academic credentials or work experience.